jeffreycassidy/FullMonteSW/README.md

 You may find it necessary to specify paths to packages such as Boost (`ccmake -DBOOST_DIR=/path/to/boost`).
 CMake documentation will help with standard packages (VTK, Tcl/Tk, Swig) and compiler settings.
 ANTLR must be configured separately with `ANTLR3_INCLUDE_DIR` pointing to the folder holding `antlr3.h`, `ANTLR3_LIB_DIR` pointing to the folder holding `libantlr3c.a`, and `ANTLR_JAR` providing the full path to the ANTLR compiler .jar file.

+To output VTK files or perform visualization, the `WRAP_VTK` option must be enabled during build.

 **Ensure that build type is set to release for full performance.
 Architecture should be set appropriately to "avx" or "avx2".**